smitelli/scottsmitelli.com/templates/resume.md

 _Senior Engineer, September 2013 to June 2015_

 Built and maintained backend software for ingesting, transcoding, and serving web video; served as a systems engineer when necessary.
 Implemented API servers (some handling 1,800 requests/second at peak), reporting scripts, and translation tools to assist with the acquisition by Maker Studios.
-Migrated applications from physical datacenters to virtual machine hosts and AWS.
+Migrated applications from physical data centers to virtual machine hosts and AWS.
 Assisted with the teardown of a monolithic Perl application and replacement with loosely-coupled microservices, all managed using Puppet.

 * _Languages/Frameworks:_ Python, JavaScript/Node.js, Express, Puppet, Bash
 * _Technologies:_ AWS EC2, CentOS, nginx, Varnish, MySQL, MongoDB, Elasticsearch, MogileFS, Git, FFmpeg, Nagios, Logstash, StatsD